 Scroll down the parts list until you see Arrow-8.
 We will click and drag this onto our HMI screen.

 The line window appears again to allow us to modify the default values of this part.
-Change the line width to 4 and then select the Option tab.
+Change the line width to 4 and then select the Options tab.

 We can now position this object line from our parts list on the screen.